-- The deployment of renewable energy sources and an increased energy efficiency contributed greatly to reducing GHG emissions over 2005-2015. - Renewable energy and energy efficiency policies continue to be the main drivers of GHG emissions reductions up to 2030, under the assumptions that specific policies are implemented to achieve 2030 targets. - These emissions reductions, as they are not appropriately taken into account, create counteractive interactions within the 2030 climate and energy framework, which undermines its effectiveness and jeopardizes the achievement of climate targets. - The legislative texts as currently negotiated lack adequate provisions to mitigate counterproductive interactions. - Furthermore, they fall short of the EU long-term ambition, which is itself insufficient to respect its commitment under the Paris Agreement. - A two-fold alignment of the policy package is thus required: within the 2030 climate and energy framework to mitigate counteractive policy interactions and with an increased long-term ambition.
+- The negotiations on the EU 2030 climate and energy framework, and in particular on the Governance of the Energy Union, are the opportunity to implement in the EU a coherent and ambitious policy mix to fulfill its commitment under the Paris Agreement. - The legislative texts as currently negotiated lack adequate provisions to mitigate counterproductive interactions which undermine the effectiveness of the 2030 climate and energy framework and jeopardize the achievement of climate targets. - Furthermore, they fall short of the EU long-term ambition, which is itself insufficient to respect its commitment under the Paris Agreement. - A two-fold alignment of the policy package is thus required: within the 2030 climate and energy framework to mitigate counteractive policy interactions and with an increased long-term ambition.